stonecharioteer/notes-deprecated/books/how-linux-works/README.md

 Note that when sending a process to the background, it is always preferred to ensure that the `stdout` and `stdin` are remapped.

+If spurious output from backgroun processes gets in your way, learn how to redraw the content of your terminal window.
+The `bash` shell and most full-screen interactive programs support `C-l' to redraw the entire screen.
+If the program is reading from `stdin`, `C-r` usually redraws the current line, but pressing the wong sequence at the wrong time can leave you in an even worse situation than before.
+For example, pressing `C-r` at the `bash` prompt puts you in reverse `isearch` mode

 ### File Modes and Permissions